- KNOW GOD

 Was there ever a time when you did not know about God and Jesus?

-Q2 Have you benefitted from having a godly heritage?
+Q2 In what ways have you benefitted from having a godly heritage?

 Q3 How can we encourage our children and grandchildren as Christian parents and grandparents?